Adopt An Animal

 Questions for Adoptive Families / Things for Rescuer to Consider Before Adopting Out Their Rescue

-For dog and cat adoptions following are some good questions to help both parties decide if it is a good match. *PLEASE* understand once communications start you are ‘in the running’ for adopting the animal.
+Following are some good questions to help both parties decide if it is a good match. *PLEASE* understand once communications start you are ‘in the running’ for adopting the animal.
 Please do not assume just because it seems like a good match that it is a done deal.
 We recommend to all rescuers to continue to accept adoption inquiries/applications until the animal is officially adopted and in it’s new home.

 - What is the exact location the animal will live at – City, State, Zip – and type of home (apt? owned home? rented home? etc)

-- Are you committed to finding this dog or cat another quality (non-shelter) home should for whatever reason he/she not be the animal for you?
+- Are you committed to finding this horse, dog or cat another quality (non-shelter) home should for whatever reason he/she not be the animal for you?
 Note: Our adoption marketing software allows us to simply change a zip code and have your animal marketed for adoption in your local area.

 - Can a home visit be scheduled for rescuer/foster/volunteer to see the home their animal will be going to?
 Even if outside Rincon there is potential for a volunteer to do a home visit.